 - Complete the Housing Accommodation Request Form and submit appropriate documentation to Accessibility Services that supports the medical necessity of a Personal Care Attendant.

 - Secure an agency-affiliated, or private, certified PCA prior to attending any college-related activity (i.e. placement testing, enrollment, class attendance).
 (Wheaton College will not be responsible for providing a PCA on an interim basis.)

 - Provide documentation that the PCA is qualified to perform the services.

-- Ensure that PCA personnel changes are registered with the Office of Accessibility Services, Public Safety, Residential Life, and Health Services, as required.
+- Ensure that PCA personnel changes are registered with the Office of Accessibility Services, Campus Safety, Residential Life, and Health Services, as required.